devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ![](../../../.gitbook/assets/ca-workflow-ci-basic.png)

-This is the basic modal to configure CI pipeline, You need to provide 2 inputs as given below:
+This is the basic modal to configure the CI pipeline, You need to provide 2 inputs as given below:

 ### 1. Source Type
 In source type, select between Automatic or Manual.
 Here if you select Automatic, the CI pipeline will be triggered automatically whenever you push any commit to your repository.
 But if you select Manual, then you have to trigger your CI pipeline every time manually through the dashboard.

 ### 2. Branch Name
-In this column, you have to provide the branch or tag name for which you would want CI pipeline to be executed.
-It supports both exact name as well as regex for both branch and tag.
+In this column, you have to provide the branch or tag name for which you would want the CI pipeline to be executed.
+It supports both exact names as well as regex for both branch and tag.

 Example- It can be a master branch in the production and development/staging branch in the dev environment.
-Click on `Create Pipeline` button to create CI pipeline.
+Click on the `Create Pipeline` button to create a CI pipeline.
-In order to get Advance options click on `Advance Options` button, a new advanced window will appear.
+To get Advance options, Click on the `Advance Options` button, a new advanced window will appear.

 ![](../../../.gitbook/assets/ca-workflow-ci-advance.png)